PuzzelSolutions/Puzzel-Pay/README.md

 -   [Rest API](rest.md) - The starting point on how to integrate your system with our REST API.
 -   [FTP API](ftp.md) - Integrate your system with our FTP API.
+-   [Callback API](callback.md) - Get callbacks with transaction statuses into your system.

 ### Reporting
 InstaPay has a report module which generates a daily report for all successful transactions from the day before.
 The report is sent by email to your preferred address(es).
 We currently offer two report formats: